 Access Level: Free, Open Access

-Descriptions: A useful directory of government and private organizations, from the federal to the local level, that support research on and/or provide assistance to individuals and special populations; also includes links to disaster resources.
-Search by keyword or organization name, with the ability to limit to ZIP code, or by states, for disaster organiNzations.
+Descriptions: A useful toll-free number directory of government and private organizations, from the federal to the local level, that support research on and/or provide assistance to individuals and special populations; it also includes links to disaster resources.

 Keywords: disaster management, disaster preparedness, federal agencies, organizations, special populations